-This framework broadly encompasses the skills, knowledge and attitudes required by mental health practitioners working in the Higher Education (HE) sector and the conduct expected of UMHAN members.
-These are based on the 10 Essential Shared Capabilities for the Mental Health Workforce, which enables this framework to reflect a wide range of member qualifications and experience, but modified to focus more on the specific context-based approach of supporting students with mental health difficulties in HE, and UMHAN's aims (in particular the practical approach to citizenship, the disability agenda, and participation in society).
+This framework broadly encompasses the skills, knowledge and attitudes required by Associate Members of UMHAN and is a condensed version of the Capability and Conduct Framework for Practitioner Members.
+These are based on the 10 Essential Shared Capabilities for the Mental Health Workforce, which enables this framework to reflect a wide range of member qualifications and experience, but modified to focus more on the specific context-based approach of supporting students with mental health difficulties in Higher Education (HE), and UMHAN's aims (in particular the practical approach to citizenship, the disability agenda, and participation in society).
 The framework aims to provide sufficient detail:

-- For valuing the existing skills and professionalism of people working in the HE sector who provide practical support to people with mental health difficulties. - To identify specialist capabilities linked to the HE sector. - For managers of HE specific mental health services in creating work environments that foster best practice, including a framework for appraisal and performance review. - For members in assessing needs in relation to continued professional development. - To guide training consortia when reviewing and developing training.
+- For valuing the existing skills and professionalism of people working in education who provide practical support to people with mental health difficulties. - To identify specialist capabilities linked to the education sector. - For members in assessing needs in relation to continued professional development. - To guide training consortia when reviewing and developing training.

-The framework creates artificial subdivisions and it is recognised that, in practice, staff working in student mental health will deliver support which is cumulative of these values, knowledge and interventions in the HE sector.
-The framework suggests a focus on work with individuals which, while appropriate, is not the exclusive focus; HE-specific mental health work at population, policy or sector level is also included.
+The framework creates artificial subdivisions and it is recognised that, in practice, staff working in student mental health will deliver support which is cumulative of these values, knowledge and interventions in the education sector.
+The framework suggests a focus on work with individuals which, while appropriate, is not the exclusive focus; education-specific mental health work at population, policy or sector level is also included.

 This framework will require further development if performance indicators (such as those specified by the Department for Education), role boundaries, or different levels of capability need to be incorporated or required.
-It is the responsibility of individual practitioners to remain updated with regards changes to the UMHAN Capability and Conduct Framework, amendments to which will be published on the UMHAN website.
+It is the responsibility of individual members to remain updated with regards changes to the UMHAN Capability and Conduct Framework, amendments to which will be published on the UMHAN website.